mainmatter/playbook/project-procedure/digital-products/README.md

 and edge cases are written down in an increment plan and a rough timeline is estimated.
 That plan is not irrevocable and neither is the estimate more than an assessment based on the information available at the time.
-Previously unknown challenges will likely be uncovered during execution and some details and implications will only be understood once work on a particular user story has actually begun.
+Previously unknown challenges will likely be uncovered during product development and some details and implications will only be understood once work on a particular user story has actually begun.
 Teams should in fact constantly question assumptions and priorities and change the plan at any time they see necessary.
-It is also possible at any time to go back to the planning stage for an increment and plan different user stories, include or exclude different aspects of them or even start over with discovery or conception if new business objectives are identified.
-The goal of the planning phase is to get a common understanding of what value will be delivered during the increment and how long that should roughly take (or what the maximum available time and budget is) but not lock the team in to a binding specification and schedule that might have a short validity anyway.
+It is also possible at any time to go back and re-plan an increment, adding a different set of user stories, include or exclude different aspects of them or even start over with product strategy or product design if new business objectives are identified.
+The goal of the increment planning is to get a common understanding of what value will be delivered during the increment and how long that should roughly take (or what the maximum available time and budget is) but not lock the team in to a binding specification and schedule that might have a short validity anyway.

-## Execution
+## Product Development

-In the execution phase of an increment, user stories are turned into usable features of the product, iteratively building it up over time.
+In the product development stage of an increment, user stories are turned into usable features of the product, iteratively building it up over time.
 Each user story should be broken down into fine-grained and more detailed issues and worked on following a smooth [development process](../development-process/).
 As that is done, engineers and designers continue to work closely with the business experts, discussing individual facets of user stories as well as different alternatives for designing and implementing those along with the associated effort.